DEMCON/libstored.net/README.md

 ### Application layers
 - Debugger
-  - Supported commands (rwelvi): read, write, echo, list, identification & version.
-  - List and find do not work when multiple stores are mapped to a single debugger.
+  - All commands are supported except:
+   - ReadMem ('R') / WriteMem ('W')
+   - Flush (f), not needed since compression is not implemented.
 - Synchronizer

 ### Protocol layers